 Great Start to Quality Advisory Committee

-The Office of Great Start (OGS) is seeking stakeholders to engage in discussion around Great Start to Quality, the state’s quality rating and improvement system.
-Acknowledging new data, anecdotal feedback from providers and parents and national best practices emerging, the input from stakeholders will help OGS determine whether or not we need to make adjustments to the Great Start to Quality rating system that help us focus on quality improvement and not just ratings.
+The Office of Great Start (OGS) has identified stakeholders to engage in discussion around Great Start to Quality, the state’s quality rating and improvement system.
+Acknowledging new data, anecdotal feedback from providers and parents and national best practices emerging, the input from these stakeholders will help OGS determine whether or not we need to make adjustments to the Great Start to Quality rating system that help us focus on quality improvement and not just ratings.

-We are asking for interested stakeholders to join in a series of discussions by becoming a Great Start to Quality Advisory committee member.
-As an advisory committee member your role will include assisting in the development of stakeholder engagement questions and engaging in discussions that include the review of data and stakeholder feedback to form a series of recommendations for the Office of Great Start to consider as we move forward.
+These stakeholders will join in a series of discussions as Great Start to Quality Advisory committee members.
+As advisory committee members their role will include assisting in the development of stakeholder engagement questions and engaging in discussions that include the review of data and stakeholder feedback to form a series of recommendations for the Office of Great Start to consider as we move forward.